 Townsend Davidson, born in Childress, Virginia in 1979, received his BA from the College of Charleston in Studio Art and Art History.
 Davidson attended the Maine Photographic Workshops and Penland School of Crafts.
 The artist was selected for Under the Radar, an exhibition of emerging artists organized by the Halsey Institute of Contemporary Art and Charleston Magazine.
 Davidson has exhibited at the Halsey Institute of Contemporary Art, Redux Contemporary Art Center, and the City Gallery at Waterfront Park, all of which are in Charleston, SC.
 His work is included in the Contemporary Carolina Collection at the Medical University of South Carolina (MUSC).
 Presently, Townsend is employed by the College of Charleston as a photography lab technician and as a drawing instructor for the Gibbes Museum of Art as well, as for Redux Contemporary Art Center.

-Link to his personal website here.
+Link to Townsend’s personal site here.